Bro-tec/WeatherForecast/README.md

 You can run the Normal mode but its recomendet to use the Timestamp mode, if the device has enough memory. <br> your models and the model histories will be saved into Models and you can see the confusion matrix for the labels, the loss and the accuracy curve in Plots
 #### or
-load the data from **[Google Drive](https://drive.google.com/drive/folders/1a8JoFlJ9xNWByvjP25ytz66WRIDUyy0E?usp=sharing)** and save it into the Models folder.
+load all models and history data from **[Google Drive](https://drive.google.com/drive/folders/1a8JoFlJ9xNWByvjP25ytz66WRIDUyy0E?usp=sharing)** and save it into the Models folder.

 <br>